 So how does a payday loan work?
 Even though you don’t need good credit for a payday loan, you do have to go through an application process either online or in person.
 Once you’re approved, one option you have is to give the lender a check for the amount you owe, pre-dated for the loan’s due date (usually your next payday).

 Alternatively, you can provide access to your bank account and authorize the lender to withdraw the loan amount on the due date.
 If you can’t pay the owed amount in full, you have the ability to rollover the loan into a new one.

 You usually have to pay the original fee, and you’ll also be charged a new fee for the rollover loan.
-It’s important to communicate any changes to the original loan terms with your lender as soon as possible so they don’t withdraw cash from your account that either isn’t there or is needed for something else.
+It’s important to communicate any changes to the original loan terms with your lender as soon as possible.
+This is so they don’t withdraw cash from your account that either isn’t there or is needed for something else.

 Who is eligible for a payday loan?

 Your credit score isn’t an issue when applying for a payday loan, whether you have bad credit or simply no credit at all.
 There are, however, several other qualifications you must meet in order to be approved for the loan.
 First of all, you need to live in a state where payday loans are available.